ceostroff/harry-potter-gpt2-fanfiction/README.md

 It is important to set `--per_device_train_batch_size=1` and same per `--per_device_eval_batch_size=1`.
 If you increase the value there's a very high chance that the training will run out of memory.

-If you don't have the right permissions you can try make the script executable with `chmod +x train_model.sh`.
+If you don't have the right permissions remember to make the script executable with `chmod +x train_model.sh`.

 7. Now, open a terminal in your own computer and copy the files from the server like this (remove your local files first):